WASHINGTON — Mitt Romney is halfway to clinching the Republican nomination for president.

 Romney got all three delegates.
 He also picked up an endorsement from a New Hampshire delegate who had been awarded to former Utah Gov. Jon Huntsman.
 Huntsman dropped out of the race in January and endorsed Romney.

-Romney and Santorum have been sparring over the delegate count for weeks.
+Romney and his chief rival, former Pennsylvania Sen. Rick Santorum, have been sparring over the delegate count for weeks.
 Romney's campaign says there is no way for Santorum to reach the number of delegates needed to clinch the nomination, portraying the race as all but over.
 Santorum's campaign says Romney's numbers are inflated, raising the prospect of a contested convention in August.

 Romney has won 54 percent of the primary and caucus delegates so far, putting him on pace to clinch the nomination in June.
 Romney could substantially add to his lead Tuesday, when 95 delegates will be at stake in three primaries, in Wisconsin, Maryland and the District of Columbia.